-Saint Thomas Boys Choir
+Listen to The Voices of Saint Thomas Boys Choir

 However, if there’s one reason to walk within these doors, especially during the Christmas Season, it would be to hear the angelic voices of the country’s most renowned boys choir.
 You can hear them every Sunday during the high mass (11:00) and if you really want to treat yourself, try to score a ticket to one of the performances in their concert series.
 Handel’s Messiah is particularly special.
 So when the traffic and the shopping starts carving into your good spirits, find time to replenish here.

 50th and Fifth Avenue NYC